ascottix/crossword-grid/README.md

 # Crossword Grid

-Crossword Grid is a JavaScript component for rendering crossword grids that supports a [variety of printable rendering styles](https://ascottix.github.io/cwgrid/gallery.html).
+Crossword Grid is a JavaScript component for rendering crossword grids that supports a [variety of printable rendering styles](https://ascottix.github.io/cwgrid/gallery.html) and can be easily customized for more.

 ## Background